ramylahoud01/FullStack-MERN-E-Commerce-Project/README.md

 ![Screenshot 2023-07-02 113345](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/ef82be5e-c969-4efa-aba7-e4f7c6b19350)

-If you Click, We are redirect to our sub-Category :(We can see our URL) .
+If you click on it, you will be redirected to our sub-category, and you will be able to see the updated URL reflecting the change.

 # Sub-Category :